gazebosim/docs/Tutorials/Moving_robot/moving_robot.md

 To see what values the arrow keys send on the `/gazebo/keyboard/keypress` we can use `echo` or `-e` option Run the model in one terminal.
-In another terminal run the following command
+In another terminal run the following command.

 `ign topic -e -t /gazebo/keyboard/keypress`

 Start press the arrows keys and see what values they give:

 * Up  &#8593;   : 220